Parent page: System & Environment Panels

 Content and Use

 Primarily, the Messages panel includes the results of project compilation and lists any warnings and/or errors that the Compiler may have found while checking the design for electrical and drafting integrity.
-What this means is that the entries in the Messages panel will be directly affected by the error reporting levels and/or connection matrix defined in the Project Options dialog as shown in the image below.
+What this means is that the entries in the Messages panel will be directly affected by the error reporting levels and/or connection matrix defined in the Error Reporting tab of the Project Options dialog as shown in the image below.

 The Messages panel also provides warning/error/status information for many other features in the software.
 These include DRC, Signal Integrity analysis, Mixed-Signal simulation, VHDL simulation and synthesis, and when using the Situs Autorouter.